-- 4.59 To ensure that two authorised mMembers of staff are involved in the ordering and receiving process unless the value of the order is below the specified limit of £100.
-(A-Hhigher limits of up to £10,000 haves been agreed for certain officers and confirmed with Internal Audit). with a further two officers with an agreed limit of £10,000). - 4.60 To ensure that the department maintains and reviews periodically a list of staff approved to authorise invoices.
+- To ensure that two authorised members of staff are involved in the ordering and receiving process unless the value of the order is below the specified limit of £100.
+(Higher self-authorising limits of up to £10,000 have been agreed for certain officers and confirmed with Internal Audit). - 4.60 To ensure that the department maintains and reviews periodically a list of staff approved to authorise invoices.
 Names of authorising officers together with specimen signatures and details of the limits of their authority, where applicable, shall be forwarded to Internal Audit. - 4.61 To ensure that payments are not made on a photocopied or faxed invoice, statement or other document other than the formal invoice.
-Any instances of these being rendered should be reported to Internal Audit. - 4.62 To ensure that the department obtains value for money by taking appropriate steps to obtain competitive prices for goods and services of the appropriate quality, which are in line with value for money principles. - 4.63 To utilise the contract procedures established by the Council in putting purchases, where appropriate, out to competitive quotation or tender. - 4.64 To ensure that employees are aware of the Council's Ceode of Ceonduct for local government employees. - 4.65 To notify the Finance Director of outstanding expenditure relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Finance Director. - 4.66 With regard to contracts for construction and alterations to buildings and for civil engineering works, to document and agree with the Finance Director the systems and procedures to be adopted in relation to financial aspects, including certification of interim and final payments, checking, recording and authorising payments, the system for monitoring and controlling capital schemes and the procedures for validation of subcontractors' tax status. - 4.67 To notify the Finance Director immediately of any expenditure to be incurred as a result of statute/court order where there is no budgetary provision. - 4.68 To ensure that all appropriate payment records are retained and stored for the defined period, in accordance with the document retention schedule. - 4.69 To ensure that staff who have been issued with either pProcurement or bBusiness cCards comply with the rules contained within the Employee Agreement and sign the Acknowledgement Form indicating their acceptance of the conditions.
+Any instances of these being rendered should be reported to Internal Audit. - 4.62 To ensure that the department obtains value for money by taking appropriate steps to obtain competitive prices for goods and services of the appropriate quality, which are in line with value for money principles. - 4.63 To utilise the contract procedures established by the Council in putting purchases, where appropriate, out to competitive quotation or tender. - 4.64 To ensure that employees are aware of the Council's Code of Conduct for local government employees. - 4.65 To notify the Finance Director of outstanding expenditure relating to the previous financial year as soon as possible after 31 March in line with the timetable determined by the Finance Director. - 4.66 With regard to contracts for construction and alterations to buildings and for civil engineering works, to document and agree with the Finance Director the systems and procedures to be adopted in relation to financial aspects, including certification of interim and final payments, checking, recording and authorising payments, the system for monitoring and controlling capital schemes and the procedures for validation of subcontractors' tax status. - 4.67 To notify the Finance Director immediately of any expenditure to be incurred as a result of statute/court order where there is no budgetary provision. - 4.68 To ensure that all appropriate payment records are retained and stored for the defined period, in accordance with the document retention schedule. - 4.69 To ensure that staff who have been issued with either procurement or business cards comply with the rules contained within the Employee Agreement and sign the Acknowledgement Form indicating their acceptance of the conditions.